hashgraph/guardian/docs/guardian/standard-registry/policies/library-of-policy-examples/data-input-via-forms-using-roles-to-partition-user-activities..md

 #### 2. To perform data input into the Policy the ‘**requestVcDocumentBlock**’ will be used

-&#x20;  2.1 Since the scope of this example includes input of multiple documents the Policy requires logic   similar to what is known as ‘loop’ or ‘iteration’.&#x20;
+2.1 Since the scope of this example includes input of multiple documents the Policy requires logic similar to what is known as ‘loop’ or ‘iteration’.

 For this ‘**interfaceStepBlock**’ is required with ‘**Cyclic**’ option enabled.
 This will allow to return to the initial state after the document was saved.